 If you’re unsure where to start, there are plenty of helpful books available on Amazon like Intermittent Fasting for Beginners* and The Essential 5:2 and 16:8 Guide*.
 Intermittent fasting journals* can help you track your progress, or you could try one of these intermittent fasting apps.

 Generally speaking, intermittent fasting is safe for healthy adults.
-However, it may not be suitable for people who are sensitive to drops in their blood sugar levels, have a low BMI, are pregnant, or breastfeeding.
-You can read more about intermittent fasting in our article; The 5:2 diet: does it really work?
+However, it may not be suitable for people who are sensitive to drops in blood sugar levels, have a low BMI, or are pregnant or breastfeeding.
+You can read more about intermittent fasting in our article: The 5:2 diet: does it really work?

 6. DASH diet

 DASH stands for Dietary Approaches to Stop Hypertension.
-The diet is a long-term approach to healthy eating created to improve or prevent high blood pressure.
+The diet is a long-term healthy eating programme created to improve or prevent high blood pressure.
 Research shows that the DASH diet is one of the best dietary options to prevent heart disease, stroke, diabetes, and some forms of cancer.

 The DASH diet encourages eating plenty of fruits, vegetables, whole grains, and lean protein sources like chicken, fish, and beans.
-It’s also rich in important nutrients such as magnesium, calcium, and fibre.
-Meanwhile, intake of red meat and other foods high in salt, added sugars, and fat are restricted.
+It’s also rich in important nutrients, such as magnesium, calcium, and fibre.
+Meanwhile, the intake of red meat and other foods high in salt, fat, and added sugars is restricted.

 7. Keto diet